Advertise with Us!

 - External Storage: This stores data in the file system but it can be accessed to all apps in the device

 So this was a list of the 25 important Android interview questions.
-Do you have any other question that we left unanswered?
+Do you have any other questions that we left unanswered?
 Let us know via the comments below.
 Also, don’t forget to check our best Android tutorials recommended by the community.